nosilver4u/ewww-image-optimizer/readme.txt

 *Release Date - TBD*

 * fixed: JS WebP can't check for local images when using S3 on multisite in sub-folder mode
+* fixed: corrupted images (with an unrecognized file header) being repeatedly scanned by the bulk/scheduled optimizer

 = 7.2.3 =
 *Release Date - January 4, 2024*